 - Keep a constant eye on the baby, so they don’t stray away to an unknown person or go after something they just saw and fancied, like a beach ball.

-- Ensure that they do not put shells, pebbles, or sand into their mouth.
-These objects are tiny, and the baby might try to put them in their mouth, leading to severe consequences such as choking.
+- Ensure that they do not put seashells, pebbles, or sand into their mouth to prevent incidents of choking.